HunterBelanger/papillon-ndl/docs/install/index.rst

   git clone https://github.com/HunterBelanger/papillon-ndl.git

-This will download the soruce for the latest development version.
+This will download the source for the latest development version.
 If you would prefer to use the latest stable version, then subsequently run

 .. code-block:: sh